pliddy-com/recipes-next/README.md

 This application serves two purposes.

-First, it was built so that I had a way to **organize my personal recipes** and get rid of the assortment of the various paper notebooks where I collected the recipes I used.
-Moving my recipes to a **mobile-friendly, on-line solution** would enable me to find and use them easily, if I was cooking at home or with friends or family.
+First, it was built so that I could **organize my personal recipes** and get rid of the paper notebooks where I collected the recipes I use.
+Moving the recipes to a **mobile-friendly, on-line solution** lets me find and use them easily I am cooking at home or somewhere else with friends or family.

-Second, it was an ideal project to _validate best practices_ for building software applications with a **modern technology stack** and a **lean, iterative process**.
+Second, it was an ideal project to **validate best practices** for building software applications with a **modern technology stack** and a **lean, iterative process**, testing system design hypotheses as I built out features from the project backlog.

 The overall priorities for this project were:

-- To create a **mobile-first** application that is designed to be used with the device on the kitchen counter while cooking, which means it is being viewed at a distance that is greater than when the device is held in the hand.
+- To create a **mobile-first** application that is designed to be used with a phone or tablet on the kitchen counter while cooking.
+This means that it is being viewed at a distance that is greater than when the device is held in the hand and the UI needs to account for the greater distance for optimum user experience.

-- To deliver a **high-performing, crawler-friendly** site that is optimized for **SEO** and **accessibility**, eliminating the need to refactor these areas in the future
+- To build a **high-performing, crawler-friendly** site that is optimized for **SEO** and **accessibility**, eliminating the need to refactor these areas in the future

-- To demonstrate delivery with an **automated CI/CD pipeline** using API-based, headless service in a serverless environment
+- To set up an **automated CI/CD pipeline** using headless, API-based services in a serverless environment

-The project is built using these technologies:
+The technology stack for this project is:

 - <a href="https://nextjs.org/" target="_blank">Next.js</a> with Static Site Generation

-- <a href="https://www.contentful.com/" target="_blank">Contentful</a> as a Headless CMS
+- <a href="https://www.contentful.com/" target="_blank">Contentful</a> as a headless CMS to separate the browser client from the back end technology

 - <a href="https://www.typescriptlang.org/" target="_blank">Typescript</a>